4 min read

 Shopping-1

-One thing we all know is that frequent nights out in toon don't come cheap which can seriously eat into that all important student loan.
-With less money spent on alcohol and club entry fees, you may even have some cash left over at the end of term which can only mean one thing...
+One thing we all know is that frequent nights out in the Toon don't come cheap, which can seriously eat into your student loan.
+However, by spending less money on alcohol and club entry fees, you may even have some cash left at the end of term - which can only mean one thing...
 SHOPPING!
-You've worked hard all term so why not treat yourself.

 Views